This email about giving up writing comes from an anonymous blog reader, and I think we can all relate to this concern:

 So there are three issues at play: the writing, the point in the story that may be causing you to avoid it, the story idea itself.
 Diagnose which is making you stuck.
 Most likely, it is story-related.
 Jazz up your story or start another one.
 If it really is the writing, maybe take a break.
 If you miss it and want to come back, that will reinvigorate you.

 Are Your Goals Too High?

 One way writers tend to get frustrated, also, is by setting too-high goals for themselves right at the beginning.
 When I started writing, as a teen, I told myself that I would be completely unacceptable as a human being unless I published a novel by age sixteen.
 Did that happen?
 No. Did that put a lot of pressure on my writing at the time and take the fun out of it?
 Absolutely.

 The fact is, not everyone who strikes out to publish a novel will end up reaching that goal.
 But there are many more writers out there than authors who have books on the shelves.
 If writing is something you are called to do for life, it you can’t think of doing anything else, then take the heat off yourself in terms of seeking publication.
 Take a little bit of time off.
 Get back into why you love writing in the first place.
 No matter what anybody says, publishing will still be there when you want to take another run at a book contract or an agent.

-But if you find yourself churning out joyless, passionless stories or writing, day after day (and not just a brief block or period of depression), something is wrong, and you should fix it before you slog through to the query and then submission.
+But if you find yourself churning out joyless, passionless stories that already seem like you’re giving up on writing, day after day (and not just a brief block or period of depression), something is wrong, and you should fix it before you slog through to the query and then submission.
 If you’re not excited, it’ll be hard for us to get excited, too.